Washington confirms Chase Young’s injury is season-ending - NewsBreak

 Chase Young will not play the rest of this season after injuring his right leg and is scheduled to undergo surgery.

-Washington coach Ron Rivera confirmed the prognosis for Young on Monday in the wake of the reigning Defensive Rookie of the Year during the first half of an of defending Super Bowl champion Tampa Bay.
+Washington coach Ron Rivera confirmed the prognosis for Young on Monday in the wake of the reigning Defensive Rookie of the Year going down during the first half of an upset of defending Super Bowl champion Tampa Bay.

 Rivera did not reveal whether Young tore the ACL in his right knee and did not specify what the surgery is for.
 Washington said Sunday that Young left the game with a knee injury, and Rivera said it was possibly an ACL tear.